fprimex/zdesk/README.md

 that will be the return value.

-Passing `complete_response=True` will cause all response information to be returned, which is the result of an `httplib2.client.request`.
+Passing `complete_response=True` will cause all response information to be returned, which is the result of a `requests.request`.

 ## Getting all pages